King-Kingah/Shell-Scripts/manage-apt-snap-packages/README.md

 # auto-update_clean
-Are you tired of always running more that three different commands on the terminal to update, upgrade and clean you linux/debian apt packages?
+Are you tired of always running more that three different commands on the terminal to update, upgrade and clean your linux/debian repositories and packages?
 Here is a simple solution that does the update, upgrade, unclutter and more using a single command.

 ## Purpose:
-- Get system update.
+- Update the local package list, fetching information about available package updates from the repositories.
-- Upgrade the system.
+- Upgrade all installed packages to their latest versions.
-- Remove and clean apt packages that were automatically installed because some other packages required them, but were eventually removed.
+- Remove packages that were automatically installed to satisfy dependencies for other packages but are no longer needed.
-- Cleans out cache accumulated after installing packages using `apt-get install`
-- Removes older versions of snaps.
+- Clean up the local repository of retrieved package files, freeing up disk space.
+- The script then removes old revisions of Snap packages.
+It uses the `snap list --all` command to list all installed Snap packages, filters out disabled ones, and extracts the Snap name and revision.
+It then iterates through each disabled Snap package and removes it with the specified revision.
+- Finally, notify-send **"System Updated-> Upgraded-> Cleaned!!"** is a desktop notification that informs the user that the system has been updated, upgraded, and cleaned.

 ## Usage:
 1. Clone the repository: